nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![DoneSequenceDiagram](images/DoneSequenceDiagram.png)

-As seen from the sequence diagram above, the Done Command makes use of the setTask() function to update the model since such a process is equivalent to updating the status attibute from 'not done' to 'done'.
+As seen from the sequence diagram above, the Done Command makes use of the setTask() function to update the model since this process is equivalent to updating the status attribute from 'not done' to 'done'.
+This abides by the DRY principle to avoid writing functions with similar logical processes.

 --------------------------------------------------------------------------------------------------------------------